 Phyllotopsis nidulans - fuzzy, rotten smell and taste.
 Medium.
 Resembles Tapinella panuoides.

-Marasmiellus (Tetrapyrgos) subdendrophora - veined pseudo-gills, eccentric blackish stem on Rubus canes. ~1cm.
+'Tetrapyrgos' subdendrophora - veined pseudo-gills, eccentric blackish stem on Rubus canes. ~1cm.
 Gills may look somewhat normal, resembling Marasmiellus candidus.
+There is an unnamed sister species too.

 Polypores - most of these "oysters" are more closely related to the polypores (although in different sections of that family tree) and have independently evolved gills, but they still retain some of the toughness of the polypores due to their dimitic hyphae.
 (Pleurotus dryinus can be mistaken for one of these).
 The stems are often missing or slightly eccentric as well, but this can be subtle.